 John and Adrienne Myles are the founders of Healing for Myles.
 They have been in business since February 2019.
 Their grassroots business grew organically after purchasing white label products from a very successful CBD company.
 The couple also learned how to brand and market their CBD products from the company owners and are forever grateful for the learning opportunity.
 John and Adrienne fell in love with the healing properties of CBD, but more importantly, Adrienne loved the results she received from using CBD on her arthritic hips and shoulders.

-While exhibiting in Las Vegas at a Masterclass, Adrienne met several owners of CBD companies that agreed to mentor, owners, John and Adrienne Myles.
-Their mentors shared resources on how to buy reliable CBD Distillate with certificates of analysis, and ideas on how to create quality products that provide pain relief to clients.
-The two create small batches of salves, balms, and health and beauty products that provide reliable topical pain relief.
+While exhibiting in Las Vegas at a Masterclass, Adrienne met several owners of CBD companies that agreed to mentor John and Adrienne Myles.
+Their mentors shared resources on buying reliable CBD Distillate with certificates of analysis and ideas on how to create quality products that provide pain relief to clients.
+The two create small batches of salves, balms, and health and beauty products that offer reliable topical pain relief.

 What is CBD?

 Cannabidiol or CBD is a component of the cannabis plant that may have enormous therapeutic potential.
 Although it doesn’t make people feel high like THC, CBD is causing quite the buzz among scientists, health professionals, and medical marijuana patients.
 Academic research centers around the world are currently studying the effects of CBD.